 Learning to scuba dive with a local BSAC club means you will be trained by volunteer instructors.
 Every club is different and they plan their training programmes around resources and trainees (you).
 It could take between two and six months depending on the individual club and your availability.
 Find out more about how long it takes to become a qualified scuba diver with a BSAC club.

-Training with a commercial BSAC Centre is quicker.
-You could learn in four to five days at a BSAC centre.
+Learning to dive with a commercial BSAC Training Centre is quicker.
+You could learn in five days at a BSAC centre.

 To get a head start on your training, you can progress through the theory lessons in your own time via BSAC eLearning before hooking up with a BSAC club or training centre to complete the practical elements.

 Scuba diving doesn’t have to be expensive.
 Compared to many other 'adventure' sports, learning to dive can be good value for money, especially in a club.
 Local club fees vary but typically you could learn to dive (and get other club benefits such as pool access, events and diving opportunities once you’ve learned) for between £175 and £300.
 Read more on the cost of scuba diving.

 I'm interested in learning to dive, how do I get started?

 Sign up to learn to dive with a BSAC Training Centre (to learn in around five days) or find a local club (to learn over a period of weeks/months).
 If you train with a centre, you can always join a club later.

 Important note: if you're already a member, you can access your learn to dive training options here.

 Need help?
 Call us on 0151 350 6201 (Mon-Fri, 09:00-17:00) or email for a chat!